Deputy governor of Imo State

-The Deputy Governor of Imo State is the political running-mate of the Governor.
-He serves as the second-in-command to the governor and he's also the second executive officer of the State.On 15 January 2020, Placid Njoku was sworn in as Deputy Governor of Imo State.
+The Deputy Governor of Imo State is the political running-mate of the governor.
+He/she serves as the second highest executive official after the governor.
+On 15 January 2024, Chinyere Ekomaru was sworn in as Deputy Governor of Imo State.

 Qualifications

 As seen in the case of the Governor, The deputy Governor is nominated by the gubernatorial candidate of the political party and is expected to have the same qualification as the governor otherwise their election into office would be nullified.
 The Deputy Governor shall have the following qualifications: